Find a Qualified Attorney Near You

 - Waushara County Sherriff’s Office

-The complete list is on the ICE's 287(g) Program website.
+Find a complete list of participating agencies on the ICE’s 287(g) Program website.

 Wisconsin Employment Check and E-Verify Requirements

-Immigrants without proper documentation in Wisconsin cannot get state identification cards and driver's licenses.
-They enacted this rule through Assembly Bill 69, which became law on April 1, 2007.
-The bill requires Wisconsin driver's license applicants to present proof of lawful immigration status or U.S. citizenship.
+Immigrants without proper documentation in Wisconsin cannot get state identification cards and driver’s licenses.
+The state enacted this rule through Assembly Bill 69, which became law on April 1, 2007.
+The bill requires Wisconsin driver’s license applicants to present proof of lawful immigration status or U.S. citizenship.

-But, DACA (Deferred Action for Childhood Arrivals) recipients may be able to get a state identification card or driver's license.
+However, Deferred Action for Childhood Arrivals (DACA) recipients may be able to get a state identification card or driver’s license.

 Public Benefits Restrictions

-Wisconsin doesn't give immigrants living here illegally access to state financial aid.
-But the following are some of the benefits that they may use in Wisconsin:
+Wisconsin doesn’t give immigrants living here illegally access to most state public assistance.
+But some of the benefits immigrants without legal status may use in Wisconsin include:

 - Nutrition Program for Women, Infants, and Children (WIC)